Jennifer Lopez in Syracuse for Dolce & Gabbana, her yacht tonight in Ortigia

 When

 “Happy to host the 10th anniversary of high fashion for an international maison”.
-This is how Francesco Italia, mayor of Syracuse, commented in recent days, to our microphones, on the chat of Dolce & Gabbana that will involve not only the capital but also Marzamemi from 7 to 13 July.
+Thus Francesco Italia, mayor of Syracuse, commented in recent days, to our microphones, of the chat of Dolce & Gabbana that will involve not only the capital but also Marzamemi from 7 to 13 July.

 Where is it